arnob32/HA_03/README.md

       ● Memory overhead – Each actor maintains its own state.

-3.Event loop/asynchronous: The event loop architecture has a single thread that operates on an event loop to handle multiple tasks by reacting to asynchronous things happening, like a user input, network requests, or file reads.
+3. Event loop/asynchronous: The event loop architecture has a single thread that operates on an event loop to handle multiple tasks by reacting to asynchronous things happening, like a user input, network requests, or file reads.
 Instead of waiting for a previously started task to finish, the event loop can begin a new task while waiting.
 This is an advantage in the event loop, and it is quick and responsive.

 Some pros of using an event loop: